markpackham/Java_Game_WithYouWithMe/README.md

 ### Usage

-1) Run the Java based game.
+1) Run the Java based game, the entry point is the class "Main" found in "Java_Game_WithYouWithMe" in production and "src" in development / preproduction.

-2) Create a territory of type kingdom.
+2) Create a territory of type kingdom (or skip if you just want to make farmland)

 3) Create a set number of knights (0-10).